shogun-toolbox/shogun/doc/cookbook/source/examples/gaussian_processes/sparse_gaussian_process_regression.rst

 Then we can train the model and evaluate the predictive distribution.
 We get predicted :sgclass:`CRegressionLabels`.

 .. sgexample::  sparse_gaussian_process_regression.sg:train_and_apply

+We can compute the predictive variances as

+.. sgexample:: sparse_gaussian_process_regression.sg:compute_variance

 Finally, we evaluate the :sgclass:`CMeanSquaredError`.